 No. The laws that govern Curricular Practical Training (CPT) have not changed.
 CPT is another benefit of the F-1 visa, and was created by regulation, which can only be changed by legislation.
 CPT applications are reviewed by designated school officials in ISSS.

-Please be aware that, while there are certain legal rights for everyone in the United States, serious complications could occur due to your immigration status (F-1, J-1, H-1, etc.).
+Please be aware that, while there are certain legal rights for everyone in the United States, serious complications could occur because of your immigration status (F-1, J-1, H-1, etc.).
 Please carefully review our

 Immigration Rights handout before participating in any protesting activities.